microsoft/microsoft-ui-xaml/dev/NavigationView/docs/rendering.md

 * `PaneHeaderContentBorder`: Manual sizing for pane header
 * `AutoSuggestArea`: Not used
 * `PaneAutoSuggestBoxPresenter`: Used to check if there is content in autosuggest area
-* `PaneAutoSuggestButton`: Used to open pane when button get's invoked
+* `PaneAutoSuggestButton`: Used to open pane when button gets invoked
 * `PaneCustomContentBorder`: Used for pane header rendering
 * `MenuItemsHost`: Used for rendering of the NavigationViewItems
 * `FooterContentBorder`: Used for rendering of pane footer